ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/hotwater_soc.md

 Shamelessly copied code from Asbjørn Bergsland, re-named to my naming convention, and created my 'Solution'
-- changed to my tank sice and heating-element sixe
+- Created inpust for temps, tank sice and heating-element sixe

 Created dashboard-chip:
 - to see SoC% and currentTemp